scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

 ## Sample for running SQL

-Since we have the sbt project set up, we are ready to run SQL using ScalikeJDBC.
-In this example I will use the [H2 Database](http://www.h2database.com/).
+Since we have the sbt project set up, let's go straight to run some SQL examples via ScalikeJDBC.
+Here I will use the [H2 Database](http://www.h2database.com/).

-Try running on the sbt console by copying the following code examples.
-Please note that the content of this book is available on GitHub, which you can also refer to;
+Try running the following code examples by copying and pasting on the sbt console.
+Note: all the contents in this book are available on GitHub.
+Check them here:

 [Https://github.com/scalikejdbc/scalikejdbc-cookbook](https://github.com/scalikejdbc/scalikejdbc-cookbook)

 ### Initializing a connection pool

-Firstly, here is how to load the JDBC driver and initialize a connection pool.
+Firstly, here is how to load a JDBC driver and initialize a connection pool.

     import scalikejdbc._
     Class.forName("org.h2.Driver")